HexaField/JACINTA/readme.md

 `./src/cli.py cancel <task_id>`

-## Future
+## Roadmap

-- job system (like thinking, break down and iterate on parts of a task until it's provably achieved)
+- [x] job system (like thinking, break down and iterate on parts of a task until it's provably achieved)
-  - use langchain chain of reasoning to break down tasks
+  - [ ]use langchain chain of reasoning to break down tasks
-- notary system (internal note taking system that can be exposed and edited by the user)
+- [ ] notary system (internal note taking system that can be exposed and edited by the user)
-- inference system (to help with task completion)
+- [ ] inference system (to help with task completion)
-- coding system (writes, verifies, tests, runs, and commits code)
+- [ ] coding system (writes, verifies, tests, runs, and commits code)
-- github PR system (to automate PRs)
+- [ ] github PR system (to automate PRs)
-- connect GUI to CLI
+- [ ] connect GUI to CLI
-- whisper API (or local alternative) for STT and TTS
+- [ ] whisper API (or local alternative) for STT and TTS